 The SERC Board of Directors sets overall policies for the organization.
 SERC's Executive Director reports to the Board of Directors and is responsible for implementing the agency's policies.
-All employees report to a direct supervisor, as indicated in the organization chart and/or their job description.
+All employees report to a direct supervisor, as indicated in the organizational chart and their job description located on the ADP employee website.